Session 3:Our Mission Field: Post Christendom

 While we have lost some formerly held privileges and positions of influence and we may even lose others in future, the decline of Christendom may actually be the best thing for the Church in seeking to be faithful followers of Christ.
 Some would argue that by embracing Christendom the Church lost its way, the decline of Christendom would mean that the Church has an opportunity to find it again.

-Exercise Two (NB: you will need this information for your second assignment!)
+Exercise Two (NB: this information may be helpful for your assignment)

 In your local context do you see any evidence of the decline of Christendom and a decline in the influence which the Church had upon peoples lives?